11

 Occasionally,

-his poeticism tilts towards preciousness, but this lyricism is well suited
+his poeticism tilts towards preciousness, but this lyricism is well

-to his awesome, solitary experiences: the sight of a quarter of a million
+to his awesome, solitary experiences: the sight of a quarter of a

-geese in the air; the northern lights and the endless Canadian wilderness.
+geese in the air; the northern lights and the endless Canadian

-This audiobook has been thoughtfully abridged, and Firth (and yes, he is
+This audiobook has been thoughtfully abridged, and Firth (and yes, he

 Colin's brother) reads with precision and assurance.